DeepRec-AI/DeepRec/docs/docs_en/Group-Embedding.md

                                   name=None):
 ```

-- `params` : List, This parameter could receive one or more EmbeddingVariables.
+- `params` : List, This parameter could receive one or more EmbeddingVariables or native Tensorflow Variable.
 - `sp_ids` : List | Tuple , SparseTensor sp_ids ​​is the ID used for EmbeddingLookup, the length must be consistent with params.
 - `combiners` : List | Tuple，The pooling method of embedding values.Currently support `mean` and `sum`.
 - `partition_strategy` : str，Currently not supported.